mostjs/core/docs/api.rst

 .. code-block:: haskell

-  withLocalTime :: Offset -> Stream a -> Stream a
+  withLocalTime :: Time -> Stream a -> Stream a

-Create a Stream with localized :ref:`Time` values, whose origin (i.e., time 0) is at the specified Time on the :ref:`Scheduler` used to the Stream is observed with :ref:`runEffects` or :ref:`run`.
+Create a Stream with localized :ref:`Time` values, whose origin (i.e., time 0) is at the specified Time on the :ref:`Scheduler` provided when the Stream is observed with :ref:`runEffects` or :ref:`run`.

 When implementing custom higher-order :ref:`Stream` combinators, such as :ref:`chain`, you should use ``withLocalTime`` to localize "inner" Streams before running them.